roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      (The OCD variant of this step is to build-test the contributor's series at *each* constituting patch, to enforce bisectability.)

-45. Okay, the build test passes!
+13. Okay, the build test passes!
 Maybe you want to runtime test it as well.
 If you do, and it works, you can respond with a Tested-by to the entire series on the list, *and* immediately add your own Tested-by to the patches as well.
-Employ step (43) accordingly.
+Employ maintainer step (1) accordingly.

-46. Time to push the patches to upstream master.
+14. Time to push the patches to upstream master.
 Take a big breath :), and run

      ```